-The Trustees will review this SIP at least every three years and without delay after each significant change in investment policy, taking note of any changes in the Fund's liabilities.
-Once agreed, and after consultation with the Sponsoring Employer, a copy of this SIP will be given to the Scheme Actuary and will be made available to Fund members on request.
-This SIP is also made publicly available free of charge on a website.
+The Trustees will review this SIP at least every three years and without delay after each significant change in investment policy, taking note of any changes in the Plan's liabilities.
+Once agreed, and after consultation with the Sponsoring Employer, a copy of this SIP will be given to the Scheme Actuary and will be made available to members on request.
+This SIP is also made publicly available free of charge on the company's website.